rizo-mclovin/ShoppingApp/README.md

 ### Added functions

-- Working with the product (GET, POST, DELETE methods) without photographs
+- Working with the product (GET, POST, DELETE methods) WITH photographs
 - Fixed Bugs

+### - Be sure to add 3 images.
+Otherwise, the server will fall !!!